amed211/Zozan/README.md

+# Project is detected as a virus by VirusTotal.
+This is, of course, a false positive.
+However, to avoid damaging security perception and users’ trust in the program, the software has been temporarily taken down until the issue is resolved.
+For more information, you can contact us via the email address below.

 # QurZen Framework - Beta Version 1

 QurZen is an internal security system framework currently under development to protect against malware.
 It features a modular architecture, ensuring that if one module is terminated, other modules continue to operate, significantly complicating attack processes.